pensjonatus/flash-fiction/blog/got-a-call.md

 ---
-title: 'Got a Call'
+title: Got a Call
 date: '2015-03-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The phone rang.
 She hesitated to answer because she knew it was him.
 She knew he